flowtoolz/GetLaid/README.md

 I'm glad you ask!
 An even better question is: Why would any **professional** use Interface Builder?
 IB may help to build simple rough prototypes.
 It is really no option for professional apps.

-So here is what you would get using the Interface Builder:
+So here is what you would get using the Interface Builder, according to my experience among many professional projects:

 * :no_entry_sign: The IB is slow.
 Opening and loading a storyboard usually has a significant delay.
 * :no_entry_sign: The IB does not make it obvious where configurations deviate from defaults, i.e. where they have been manipulated by a developer.